farbius/fmcw-radar-doa/README.md

 ### DoA estimation with two static corner reflectors

 This workshop evaluates angular resolution in controlled broadside and off-boresight scenarios using static corner reflectors.
-The corresponding workshop and dataset are available [here](...) (coming soon).
+The corresponding workshop and dataset are available [here](https://www.fpga-radar.com/doa-estimation-for-automotive-fmcw-radar).

 ## Contents